 Choice of replication: Smith et al. (2002)

-Smith and colleagues (2002) explored whether the level of public exposure could differently affect the levels of shame and guilt experienced over one’s transgression and found support for the public/private shame-guilt distinction.
+Smith et al. (2002) explored whether the level of public exposure could differently affect the levels of shame and guilt experienced over one’s transgression and found support for the public/private shame-guilt distinction.
 They found that public exposure (either implicit or explicit) was more strongly associated with shame than with guilt, compared to private situations.

 Their findings had vast implications from theoretical developments of moral psychology to practical applications in pedagogy or the justice system.
 At the time of writing (March 2022), the target article has been cited 621 times (according to Google Scholar), with many impactful follow-ups, such as the development of GASP (Cohen et al., 2011) which measures shame and guilt by referring to reactions towards public and private transgressions or failures.
-The public-private distinction has also contributed to the theorizing of the relationship between morality and reputation (Sperber & Baumard, 2012) and considerations of the justice system reformations (Tangney, Stuewig, & Hafez, 2011).
+The public-private distinction has also contributed to the theorizing of the relationship between morality and reputation (Sperber & Baumard, 2012) and considerations of the justice system reformations (Tangney et al., 2011).

-We conducted a simple scientometric analysis of research articles on shame, guilt, and moral behavior for the last two decades (2001 -2022) in Scopus with the String: shame AND guilt AND (*moral* OR norm* OR *ethical) and the results of a total of 580 publications were visualized using VOSviewer (Waltman, Van Eck, & Noyons, 2010).
+We conducted a simple scientometric analysis of research articles on shame, guilt, and moral behavior for the last two decades (2001 -2022) in Scopus with the String: shame AND guilt AND (*moral* OR norm* OR *ethical) and the results of a total of 580 publications were visualized using VOSviewer (Waltman et al., 2010).
 As shown in Figure 1, Smith et al. (2002) is connected to many other highly influential papers in this research area, supporting the centrality of this work.
 However, to the best of our knowledge, despite its impact, there seem to be no published direct replications of Smith et al. (2002).

 Figure 1